 Antioxidants are present in foods as vitamins, minerals and phytonutrients, among others.
 They are often identified in food by their distinctive colors:

 - Green of broccoli, kale, green beans and spinach

 - Red of cranberries, raspberries, pomegranates and ripe tomatoes

 - Orange of carrots and sweet potatoes

-- Yellow of mangos and squash
+- Yellow of mangos, squash and banana

 - Blue-purple of blueberries, blackberries and red cabbage.

 See what you dog enjoys and add a small amount of these types of fruits and vegetables to his or her diet.